 Downsize means ‘make smaller’ or with brutal honesty “get rid of it!”
 How many plates, cups, serving platters and 3 tier cake displays do you actually need?
-If you are completely honest with yourself, for those empty nesters, the amount of occasions you would ever be required to entertain more than 4 people at a time, you can probably count on one hand.
+If you are completely honest with yourself, for those empty nesters, the number of occasions you would ever be required to entertain more than 4 people at a time, you can probably count on one hand.
 Same goes for the 3 sets of silverware, the 5 antique dinner sets, 4 measuring cups, 15 teaspoons and 2 cheese graters.

 Divide And Conquer

-A great way to avoid creating further piles that are simply shuffled to another area of the house, is to start immediately with the following three very clearly designated areas/boxes/bags for each of the following:
+A great way to avoid creating further piles that are simply shuffled to another area of the house is to start immediately with the following three very clearly designated areas/boxes/bags for each of the following:

 For ‘Keep’ items – if necessary, wrap and pack into boxes as you go to save having to re-organise later.
 Make sure boxes are clearly labelled as ‘KEEP’, the room/space they will be going to in the future (ie. ‘Kitchen’) and what the contents are (ie. Dinner set, cutlery, bake dishes etc) for easy identification when you move.
 Nothing worse than having to open each and every box to find your coffee mug or that colander for the spaghetti!

 For ‘Toss’ Items – accept these are broken, damaged or useless items that would be of no use to anyone.
-This can also include old documents etc that are no longer required by law to be held (please note, anything of a personal or confidential nature – bank statements, personal correspondence, warranties etc should be disposed of suitably by using a shredder etc prior to being put in the trash).
+This can also include old documents etc that are no longer required by law to be held (please note, anything of a personal or confidential nature – bank statements, personal correspondence, warranties etc should be disposed off suitably by using a shredder etc prior to being put in the trash).
 These can be put in bags and/or boxes and taken to local tip for disposal.

-For ‘Donate’ Items – these can be anything from furniture and knick knacks, to paintings, books, clothing, towels, linen, curtains etc. You have the option of trying to sell these items via garage sale, online on ebay, sale marketplace sites such as gumtree, facebook etc or in the event of collectable goods or furniture, by contacting an antique dealer etc direct.
+For ‘Donate’ Items – these can be anything from furniture and knick-knacks, to paintings, books, clothing, towels, linen, curtains etc. You have the option of trying to sell these items via garage sale, online on eBay, sale marketplace sites such as Gumtree, Facebook etc or in the event of collectable goods or furniture, by contacting an antique dealer etc direct.
 Many charity stores or shelters are grateful for any donations and some even offer to pick-up large furniture items at no charge.
 Don’t throw anything away that you can donate – remember one person’s trash is another one’s treasure!